ibm-cloud-docs/hs-crypto/grep11-api-ref.md

 [^services-6]: This mechanism supports only single-part operations that are not able to utilize any of the Update GREP11 functions, such as EncryptUpdate, DecryptUpdate, and DigestUpdate.

 [^services-7]: This mechanism supports only single-part operations that are not able to utilize any of the Update GREP11 functions, such as EncryptUpdate, DecryptUpdate, and DigestUpdate.

+[^services-8]: This mechanism is currently only available for GREP11 SignSingle and VerifySingle operations.

 ## Supported attributes and key types
 {: #grep11-attribute-list}